erictossell/erictossell/README.md

 I'm a diligent integration specialist with 4 years of experience in IT.

-I'm passionate about code, computing, and customized terminals.
+I'm passionate about code, computing, and devops.

 [Checkout my Docs Repo](https://docs.eriim.dev/)